 To enable more timely availability of forecast products, the number of model runs each day will expand, including coverage of other geographic areas at high resolution.
 Overall throughput is limited by the capacity of the current hardware.
-Although plans for a modest increase will be applied, the model configuration will need to be adjusted to somewhat lower resolution with broader geographic coverage focused on the specific areas of concern expressed by the current set of users at local government agencies.
+Plans are being made to incorporate additional computing power with a modest IBM Power4-based parallel cluster (pSeries Cluster 1600, which can be operated in a manner similar to the extant RS/6000 SP).
+However, the model configuration will need to be adjusted to somewhat lower resolution with broader geographic coverage focused on the specific areas of concern expressed by the current set of users at local government agencies.

-To aid in the improvement of overall forecast quality, the ability to leverage the expected availability of full-resolution 12 km Eta results on the AWIPS 218 grid as well as some assimilation of observations will be implemented to enhance both initial and boundary conditions.
+To aid in the improvement of overall forecast quality, several steps are planned.
+First, the ability to leverage the expected availability of full-resolution 12 km Eta results on the AWIPS 218 grid within the current pre-processing tools will be addressed to enhance the quality of the boundary conditions.
+In parallel, a modest mesonet is under construction to provide better temporal and spatial sampling of surface observations to aid in forecats verification.
+The next step will then consider the assimilation of these and NWS observations to improve initial conditions.
 Although all of these changes will result in up to an order of magnitude increase in data production and processing, the current hardware environment does have the capacity to support it.